aniket-yadav/aniket-yadav/README.md

 # 💫 About Me:
-Hey, I'm Aniket Yadav<br>Working as Mobile Application Developer at DataQuent Private Limited.<br>I like coding, especially mobile app development.<br>I have experience with native android and flutter.<br>
+Hey, I'm Aniket Yadav<br>Working as Technical Lead at DataQuent Private Limited.<br>I like coding, especially mobile app development.<br>I have experience with native android and flutter.<br>

 ## 🌐 Socials: